720kb/ndm/README.md

 **Yarn?**

-**ndm** was born several months before Yarn was out.
+Premise: **ndm** was born several months before Yarn was out.
-Yarn is a great tool, we are looking forward to seeing what happens.
+Yarn is a great tool, we are looking forward to seeing what happens both on the Yarn and the npm side.
 Many things could change in the meantime.
 That said: if you have any idea or suggestion, here you are welcome to share and discuss!

 **Why Mac only?**